transformerlab/transformerlab-docs/docs/download.md

 # Download ↓

+Note that Transformer Lab has two components.
+The desktop app, which you can download below, and the server API which needs to be loaded onto a server with a GPU.

+For the server API, instructions to install it are in the [Getting Started - Install](intro.md#install-and-run) section.

-Download the version appropriate for your computer:
+For the desktop app, download the version appropriate for your computer:

 ## Mac